Is cremation a substitute for a funeral?

 What costs are associated with funerals?

 The cost of a funeral includes all the services of a funeral director (see task list above), merchandise, such as caskets and urns, and transportation.
 Other costs may apply.
 In general, funeral homes make only a modest profit.
-We have included our General Price List on our web site for your convenience.

 What recourse does a consumer have for poor service or overcharging?